Zjadacz/Combinatorics/README.md

 ##SetPartition

-Simillary to integer partition set partition is used to create different division (subsets) of given set.
+Similarly to integer partition set partition is used to create different division (subsets) of given set.
 For example when we try to create partitions for set {a,b,c,d}, we will end up with:
 - {a}, {b,c,d}
 - {b}, {a,c,d}
 - {c}, {a,b,d}